EIDA/eidaws/eidaws.utils/README.rst

 Testing
 =======

-After installing the ``eidaws.utils`` distribution, required test dependencies can be installed with
+Required test dependencies can be installed with

 .. code::